 Grandparents’ Rights – Legal and practical guidance for maintaining relationships

-No Greater Loss – Navigating family challenges and estaining connection through difficult times
+No Greater Loss – Navigating family challenges and maintaining connection through difficult times

 Neil delivers keynote speeches, workshops, and consulting for organizations, conferences, and family advocacy groups on topics including: